-In PWM, Stephens provides investment management services for client assets on a discretionary basis, utilizing strategies that include equity, fixed income, mutual funds, exchange traded funds and, in some cases, alternative investments.
+In PWM, Stephens provides investment management services for client assets on a discretionary basis, utilizing strategies that include equity, fixed income, other investments, or a combination, in some cases that include alternative investments.
 The goal of the PWM program is to pursue an investment program to address the client's investment objectives subject to market conditions.
 In balancing the potential return for a client's portfolio against the risk exposure in the portfolio, PWM FCs consider the risk tolerances of the client, and discuss with the client their investment objectives.
 The client's stated investment objectives and other information provided by the client, leads to an asset allocation strategy designed to seek to achieve returns based on and commensurate with the client's risk tolerance and time horizon, without exposing the client's portfolio to excessive risks.